-Why is it that California gets all the love when Washington State makes great wines, too?
+Why does California get all the love when Columbia Valley wine is fantastic?
 The pat answer is that California has been growing grapes longer, and it’s a core feature in America’s wine past.

 What’s all the fuss with California anyway?

-So what makes this region amazing?
+So what makes this region unique?
 It’s geology, technology, and meteorology.

 Great wine regions like Columbia Valley are often a result of some crazy violent geological activity.
 For 60 million years, this region was nothing but hot lava flows.
 That was followed by 2 million years of glaciers during the Ice Ages.
 Follow that up with a two-day flood that equaled 600 cubic miles of water, the equivalent of Lake Huron.